horga83/shellChatGPT/man/README.md

 Note that the model’s steering and capabilities require prompt engineering to even know that it should answer the questions.

+It is also worth trying to sample 3 - 5 times (setting `best_of`, for example) in order to obtain a good response.

 For more on prompt design, see: